A Neurosim Build Using Windows Subsystem Linux

 (base) $ conda activate dev

-11. Optional: set up your shell by appending the activation command to your startup .bashrc so that it automatically moves to the dev environment on startup
+- Optional: set up your shell by appending the activation command to your startup

 (dev) $ echo "conda activate dev" >> ~/.bashrc

-12. Install NEURON and NetPyNE from the Linux subsytem shell with Python’s built-in installer pip:
+- Install NEURON and NetPyNE from the Linux subsytem shell with Python’s built-in installer

 (dev) $ pip install neuron